 - Community or residential Detox

 - Community or residential rehabilitation

-Referrals to the team can be made by a health professional (GP, social worker or other) by completing the referral form or contacting the team on the details on the right of this page.
+Referrals to the team can be made by a health professional (GP, social worker, or other) by completing the referral form here or by contacting the team by phone or email.

 Rail: Hanwell (10 minutes' walk)